 Sometimes, factors such as age and gender are also used to determine the stage.
 More recently, genetic tests and tumor markers have been included in determining the prognosis and treatment.
 For leukemias, the staging is based on age, genetic testing, and laboratory studies.

-Part 2 of this series on cancer, we investigate what causes cancer and how we can reduce our risk.
+In Part 2 of this series on cancer, we investigate what causes cancer and how we can reduce our risk.
 In Part 3, Dr. Lee discusses conventional treatment methods for cancer–namely surgery, radiation therapy and chemotherapy.
 In Part 4, Dr. Lee busts myths about a miracle cure for cancer.
 In Part 5, you can read about alternative cancer treatments.